wrappixel/adminpro-nuxtjs-free/README.md

 </a>

 Adminpro Free NuxtJs Admin Template is highly customizable and free dashboard template based on vuetify js.
 This template is based on Nuxt3 & Vuetify 3 based. so it is seo freindly + hybrid rendring + powerfull admin dashbaord template. it comes with handly features like table, charts, buttons, and profile example added.
-You can check the pro version of MaterialPro NuxtJs Admin Template for more details.
+You can check the pro version of AdminPro NuxtJs Admin Template for more details.

 ## What do I get bundled with Free Version?